benjamincrozat/content/posts/laravel-pulse.md

 ### Laravel Pulse returns a 404 not found error

-For anyone having a 404 after installing Laravel Pulse, here's a potential solution: You may have a wildcard highjacking the `pulse` route.
+For anyone having a 404 after installing Laravel Pulse, here's a potential solution: You may have a wildcard hijacking the `pulse` route.

 Here are possible fixes:
 - Change the `path` configuration value in `config/pulse.php` to something like `/pulse/dashboard`.